moppedijk/jsd_02_application/README.md

 ## Motivation

 The motivation to use Meteorjs for the development of this web-application was because Meteorjs is more than just a framework.
 It takes over the whole development process which I used to structure myself.
-Integrations, task-runners etc.
+Integrations, task-runners are now handled by Meteorjs.
+Besides the framework I like to build small web-application with the use of open data.

 ## Installation